Fang-Zhang/Reading-Notes/01-common/08 Business/13 Build-For-Sell/How-to-build-a-business-others-want-to-buy.md

 18. The immature entrepreneur

-19. Why partnerships don’t work
+19. Why partnerships don’t work (The key emotion that kill a partnership is resentment)

 ## Part IV: Marketing